MSDH reports more than 1,300 COVID-19 cases

-Seven additional deaths were also reported.
-The new cases were reported to the department by 3:00 p.m. on Tuesday, June 21.
+Two additional deaths were also reported.
+The new cases were reported to the department by 3:00 p.m. on Thursday, June 23.

 MSDH is tracking the COVID-19 activity in the state by counties.
 Neighbors can see the current level of COVID-19 activity in their counties on the agency’s website.